Trusting Grace and Travelling this world with a fork!

 - He’s very good at math.

-- In another life, he was probably a model.
+- He’s got an amazing mop of hair and in another life, he was probably a model.

 - Paps makes perfectly round chapatis (Indian flat breads).